-^{}More Homes Division Guidance Note 2020/02 only covers a 3-year period.
+\More Homes Division Guidance Note 2020/02 only covers a 3-year period.

-- 1.8 The Council will continue to increase the scale and pace of delivery of affordable housing over the next five years through an estimated RPA of circa £84m as highlighted in Table 1. - 1.9 All projects identified as priorities for funding and delivery over the 5year period are identified in Appendix 1.
-All projects are recorded through the Scottish Government's Housing and Regeneration Programme (HARP) system. - 1.10 Projects included within the SHIP as affordable housing will be delivered through new build, buybacks, regeneration, renovation, and remodelling.
+- 1.8 The Council will continue to increase the scale and pace of delivery of affordable housing over the next five years through an estimated RPA of circa £83.995m as highlighted in Table 1. - 1.9 All projects identified as priorities for funding and delivery over the 5-year period are identified in Appendix 1.
+All projects are recorded through the Scottish Government's Housing and Regeneration Programme (HARP) system. - 1.10 Projects included within the SHIP as affordable housing will be delivered through new build, buybacks, regeneration, renovation, and re-modelling.
 The Scottish Government will use this information to draft a Strategic Local Programme (SLP) Agreement.
-Once agreed, the SLP will form the basis of the Council's and our partner RSL Programme Agreements. - 1.11 It should be noted that this SHIP is subject to developments coming forward timeously, including obtaining the necessary approvals and consents where appropriate.
-The varying levels of restrictions on building site activity during the pandemic has had a significant effect on housebuilding over the past two years, and will continue to have an impact going forward.
-In Scotland as a whole, there were 33% fewer new homes completed in 2020-21 compared to 2019/20 which the Scottish Government has attributed to the COVID-19 restrictions on housebuilding.
+Once agreed, the SLP will form the basis of the Council's and our partner RSL Programme Agreements.
+It should be noted that this SHIP is subject to developments coming forward timeously, including obtaining the necessary approvals and consents where appropriate. - 1.11 There are significant challenges with the development of affordable housing projects.
+These challenges relate to: - market volatility being experienced in the construction sector - increasing energy prices - high material prices labour and material shortages - construction boom - economic uncertainty - inflation - risk allocation - 1.12 Some of the above factors have resulted in substantial tender prices increases and contractor claims, along with contractors unwilling to tender or hold prices for any length of time.
+These issues are resulting in a significant increase on tender costs where over the past 12 months are on average 16% to 20% and this trend of tender price increases will extend into 2024.
+The Scottish Government More Homes Division are fully aware of the current issues and to help mitigate the increased costs they have advised that additional grant monies can be considered on a project by project basis for abnormal costs to address site specific constraints.

-- 1.12 There are significant challenges with the development of affordable housing projects.
-These challenges relate to:

-- market volatility being experienced in the construction sector

-- increasing energy prices

-- significant material prices increase

-- labour and material shortages

-- construction boom

-- the war in Ukraine

-- economic uncertainty

-- inflation

-- risk allocation

-- an element of opportunism

-- legislative change in fuel duty.

-- 1.13 Some of the above factors have resulted in substantial tender prices increases and contractor claims, along with contractors unwilling to tender or hold prices for any length of time.
-During 2022/22, there has been an increase in construction materials with some components e.g., steel rising 25% in a month.
-Tender returns have increased in the region of 40% over the past year with some projects in excess of that figure.

-- 1.14 This is particularly significant in relation to contributions from the private development industry to affordable housing through the Local Development Plan's Affordable Housing Policy where 25% of new housing developments must include affordable housing.
+- 1.13 This is particularly significant in relation to contributions from the private development industry to affordable housing through the Local Development Plan's Affordable Housing Policy (Policy 20) where 25% of new housing developments must include affordable housing.
 A high proportion of current and future affordable housing provision is, or will be, as a consequence of this policy.
-As such, the pace of this provision will be dictated by the development industries build-out rate, intrinsically linked to the performance of the economy and local housing markets.

-- 1.15 Due to unprecedented conditions within the construction market, there is extreme volatility both with the pricing and availability of materials & labour.
-Combined with capacity pressures, due to delays caused by the consequences of Covid, this makes public sector tendering for such projects a relatively unattractive prospect for bidders.
-In many cases, the only way to secure appetite for a project is to negotiate a direct award through a framework as suppliers do not have the resources to participate in competitive tenders where there are no guarantees of a successful outcome.

-- 1.16 It should be noted that some sites which are included in the SHIP are identified for forward planning purposes only and their inclusion does not represent a contract or award of funding for projects.
+As such, the pace of this provision will be dictated by the development industries build-out rate, intrinsically linked to the performance of the economy and local housing markets. - 1.14 Due to unprecedented conditions within the construction market, there is extreme volatility both with the pricing and availability of materials & labour. - 1.17 It should be noted that some sites which are included in the SHIP are identified for forward planning purposes only and their inclusion does not represent a contract or award of funding for projects.